An MMA fight between Kurt Angle and Ken Shamrock was all but ready to occur. Here is how it almost went down.

 Ken Shamrock utilized the ankle lock during his run with the then-World Wrestling Federation between 1997-1999.
 As Shamrock was leaving the promotion to return to MMA, Kurt Angle joined the WWF.
 He began what would eventually be a Hall-Of-Fame career, tapping the likes of Hulk Hogan, Shawn Michaels, Steve Austin, John Cena, Brock Lesnar, and more out with the submission maneuver.

 Before becoming a pro wrestler, Ken Shamrock was a legitimate star in the world of mixed-martial-arts and won the UFC Superfight (now Heavyweight) World Championship in 1995.
 He’s a true pioneer of the sport and a UFC Hall-Of-Famer.
 Amid his meteoric rise followed a sudden demise where he eventually saw defeat after defeat, many against opponents who would not have troubled him in his prime, causing his stellar career to become somewhat sullied.
 His record stands at 28-17-2.
-Unable to live the quiet life, Shamrock is still performing for Impact Wrestling at fifty-six years of age.
+Unable to live the quiet life, Shamrock is still performing for Impact Wrestling.

-Kurt Angle, on the other hand, retired at WrestleMania 35 in a drab affair against Baron Corbin, but his two-decade career was anything but drab.
+On the other hand, Kurt Angle retired at WrestleMania 35 in a drab affair against Baron Corbin, but his two-decade career was anything but drab.
 A multitude of world championships in WWE and TNA, as well as countless enthralling matches on grand stages, ensured Angle had cemented his place as one of the very best professional wrestlers of all time.

 During this time in Kurt Angle’s career, speculation began to rise over the potential of him taking up MMA.
 Considering his background as an Olympic gold-medal-winning wrestler, it was feasible that he might have some success within the sport.
 As a current example, Henry Cejudo, a fellow Olympic gold medalist, is a two-weight UFC World Champion.
 Wrestling is a fantastic foundation for any budding mixed-martial artist.